 When you’re done with using your gel, don’t throw it out!
-You can reuse this mixture over and over again: Simply pour your mixture in a container and cover with a lid.
+You can reuse this mixture over and over again: Simply pour your mixture in a container and cover it with a lid.
 If you don’t have a container with a lid, pour it into a bowl and cover with saran wrap and place it into your fridge to preserve.

 Aloe vera gel is another great option to make right at home.
-However, this gel may not do the best job at holding your style in place.
+However, this gel may not do the best job of holding your style in place.
 Instead, use this gel to give yourself an at-home moisturizing hair treatment.
-Aloe is great for your skin as well, so you can try applying it to your scalp relieve dryness.
+Aloe is great for your skin as well, so you can try applying it to your scalp to relieve dryness.

 If you can’t be bothered to make your own hair gel, we’ve got a few affordable recommendations you should have on deck.
 For curly-haired gals, we love Suave Define & Shine Gel Serum for its moisture-locking technology and ability to maintain your curl shape all day.

 If you’re looking for a gel that focuses on styling and moisture, you need to try Dove Amplified Textures Shine & Moisture Finishing Gel.